 Therefore, the near field resolution is good, which makes it good for superficial examinations of vascular, small parts, nerve, musculoskeletal, and breast.

-Convex probes, or curved probes have a large footprint, a convex beam shape, and a low frequency (2.5 – 5Mhz).
+Convex probes have a large footprint, a convex beam shape, and a low frequency (2.5 – 5Mhz).

 Its low frequency makes it a good probe for in-depth examinations.

 Therefore, it is used for abdominal, vascular, nerve, musculoskeletal, and OB/GYN ultrasound examinations.

 Additionally, there is a subtype called micro convex with a much smaller footprint, which is typically used in neonatal and paediatrics.

 Phased Array Probes